CanopusFalling/pinknic/content/archive/the-digital-remains-of-pinknic/index.md

 ---
-title: The Digital Remains of Pinknic Website
+title: The Digital Remains of the Pinknic Website
 description: Explore what remains of the Pinknic website from the internet archive to articles about the event.
 date: 2025-05-29
 lastmod: 2025-05-29